rontarrant/gtkDcoding/rtf/2019-01-18-oop-test-rig.md

-# OOP Test Rig Breakdown
+# 0002 - OOP Test Rig Breakdown
 When you look at the imperative test rig alongside the OOP version, it becomes quickly apparent that it’s mostly about code organization.

+## main()

 The changes start in the **main()** function:

 	void main(string[] args)
 	{